Rear brake shoes change on Austin Mini

 Fit the wheel cylinder on the backplate.
 Press by hand.

 Check that the groove of the wheel cylinder protrudes from the other side of the backplate (3rd photo).
-This is where we will position the circlip.
+This is where we will fit the circlip.

 Op 27